Classic Mac OS: 68k emulators

 Third-party Macintosh emulators, such as vMac, Basilisk II, and Executor, eventually made it possible to run the Classic Mac OS on Intel-based PCs.
-These emulators were restricted to emulating the 68k series of processors, and as such most couldn't run versions of the Mac OS that succeeded 8.1, which required PowerPC processors.
-Most also required a Mac ROM image or a hardware interface supporting a real Mac ROM chip; those requiring an image are of dubious legal standing as the ROM image may infringe on Apple's intellectual property.
+These emulators were restricted to emulating the 68k series of processors, and as such most could not run versions of the Mac OS that succeeded 8.1, which required PowerPC processors.
+Most also required a Mac ROM image or a hardware interface supporting a real Mac ROM chip.

 A notable exception was the Executor commercial software product from Abacus Research & Development, the only product that used 100% reverse-engineered code without the use of Apple technology.
 It ran extremely quickly but never achieved more than a minor subset of functionality.
 Few programs were completely compatible and many were extremely crash-prone if they ran at all.
 Executor filled a niche market for porting 68k Mac applications to x86 platforms; development ceased in 2002 and the source code was released by the author in late 2008.
 Emulators using Mac ROM images offered near complete Mac OS compatibility, and later versions offered excellent performance as modern x86 processor performance increased exponentially.

 Apple included its own Mac 68k emulator that ran seamlessly on all PowerPC-based versions of the Classic Mac OS.
+Apple also sold a Mac 68k emulator for SPARC-based (Solaris) and PA-RISC based (HP-UX) systems called Macintosh Application Environment (MAE), which could run variants of System 7.x inside an X11 window.

 PowerPC emulators

-As of 2021 the most capable PowerPC emulator is QEMU

 In comparison with 68k-emulator development, PowerPC emulation is more complex and requires more CPU power.
-The emulator is capable of running Classic Mac OS and OS X at full speed with networking and sound in most cases.
+The QEMU emulator is capable of running Classic Mac OS and OS X at full speed with networking and sound in most cases.
 QEMU has official support for Classic Mac OS version 9.0 through 9.2 and Mac OS X 10.0 up to and including 10.5.
-QEMU has several advantages over other PowerPC emulators namely supporting a wide range of platforms from Linux to Mac and Windows on current CPU architectures.
+QEMU has several advantages over other PowerPC emulators, such as supporting a wide range of platforms from Linux to Mac and Windows on current CPU architectures.

 Another PowerPC emulator is SheepShaver, which has been around since 1998 for BeOS on the PowerPC platform, but in 2002 was open-sourced, and efforts began to port it to other platforms.
 Originally it was not designed for use on x86 platforms and required an actual PowerPC processor present in the machine it was running on similar to a hypervisor.
 Although it provides PowerPC processor support, it can run only up to Mac OS 9.0.4 because it does not emulate a memory management unit.